xHector1337/arcadia/README.md

 + b16 ‘text’ ‘method’ --> It does base16 encoding or decoding job for the text you pass as the argument.

++ run ‘file’ --> Runs `.arcadia` files.
+We’ll talk about scripting with arcadia later.

+## Games

++ slot --> Runs the slot game.
+Test your luck!

++ wordguess --> Runs the Word Guesser game.

++ flipcoin --> Flips a coin for you.

++ russianroulette --> Runs the Russian Roulette game.

++ schopenhauer --> Schopenhauer is a smart cat who lives in Arcadia.
+Interact with him by calling this command, he always finds a way to amaze you!

++ meow --> Prints out a beautiful ascii art.

++ foxsay --> Prints out a beautiful ascii art made by Todd Vargo.

++ randomnumber ‘start’ ‘end’ --> Prints out a random number between the range you give as the arguments.
+(It includes both endpoints.)

++ randomword ‘amount’ --> Prints out random words as much as you pass as the argument.

++ randomdraw ‘amount’ --> Randomly draws as much as you pass as the argument.

+## Network

++ checkhttp ‘url’ --> Checks if the host is up or down, prints out its state.

++ whatismyip --> Prints out your public ipv4 address by sending a get request to `https://api.ipify.org`.

++ whatismyipv6 --> Prints out your public ipv6 address by sending a get request to `https://api6.ipify.org`.

++ wget ‘url’ ‘output file (optional)’ --> Prints out contents of the url you pass as the argument, if you wish you can save it by passing a filename as the second argument.

+##Misc

++ reverse ‘text’ --> Prints out the text you pass as the argument in reverse order.

++ upper ‘text’ --> Prints out the text you pass as the argument in upper case.

++ lower ‘text’ --> Prints out the capitalized text you pass as the argument in lower case.

++ countup ‘start’ ‘end’ --> Counts up to end from start you pass as the arguments and prints out every number.
+(It includes both endpoints.)

++ countdown ‘start’ ‘end’ --> Counts down to end from start you pass as the arguments and prints out every number.
+(It includes both endpoints.)

++ weather ‘place (optional)’ --> Prints out the weather of the place you live or the place you pass as the argument by sending a get request to `https://wttr.in/`.